MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 ## View and add Program Roles

-In the **Program Roles** section, you'll see and set how [User Roles](https://go.microsoft.com/fwlink/?linkid=2230740) are permissioned to see survey results.
+In the **Program Roles** section, you see and set how [User Roles](https://go.microsoft.com/fwlink/?linkid=2230740) are permissioned to see survey results.

 ### View Program Roles already permissioned to see feedback

 :::image type="content" source="/../../media/glint/report-question-access-added.png" alt-text="Screenshot that shows the features permissioned for a User Role.":::

 Roles already set up for this program are listed under the **Program Roles** row, each displaying on its own row.
-**Select the role row** to view what has been configured.
+**Select the role row** to view what is configured.
 Assigned permissions include:

- - **Reporting Access** - Whether the manager has been granted [Live or Phased access](https://go.microsoft.com/fwlink/?linkid=2230747).
+ - **Reporting Access** - Whether the manager is granted [Live or Phased access](https://go.microsoft.com/fwlink/?linkid=2230747).
  - **Concierge Visibility** - Whether this user sees the [Manager Concierge]( https://go.microsoft.com/fwlink/?linkid=2231115) feature on their dashboard.
  - **Broader Team Insights** - Whether a high-level summary of this role's survey results is visible to their direct reports or roll-up hierarchy.
 [Learn about Broader Team Insights](https://go.microsoft.com/fwlink/?linkid=2231012).
  - **Default Dashboard** - [Team Summary]( https://go.microsoft.com/fwlink/?linkid=2231116) is the default Viva Glint manager dashboard experience.
 Change by using the dropdown menu to select a different report.
 Only one report is available if not using Team Summary.